LangChain RAG: Build Document Q&A That Stays Grounded (2026)

 )

-# QA prompt with history
+# QA prompt now includes chat history for context

 qa_prompt = ChatPromptTemplate.from_messages([